rust-lang/book/src/ch20-03-advanced-types.md

 </Listing>

 At the time, we skipped over some details in this code.
-In [“The `match` Control Flow Construct”][the-match-control-flow-construct]<!-- ignore --> in Chapter 6, we discussed that `match` arms must all return the same type.
+In [“The `match` Control Flow Construct”][the-match-control-flow-construct]<!-- ignore -->
+section in Chapter 6, we discussed that `match` arms must all return the same type.
 So, for example, the following code doesn’t work:

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch20-advanced-features/no-listing-08-match-arms-different-types/src/main.rs:here}}
 ```

 The type of `guess` in this code would have to be an integer _and_ a string, and Rust requires that `guess` have only one type.
-So what does `continue` return?
+So, what does `continue` return?
 How were we allowed to return a `u32` from one arm and have another arm that ends with `continue` in Listing 20-27?